svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 The interesting part is the last three lines.
 Here the key and the continuation identifier for `SET_GLOBAL_ENV` are both pushed onto the continuation stack.
-The `curr_exp` of the context is set to the value expression and the the eval loop starts over.
+The `curr_exp` of the context is set to the value expression and the eval loop starts over.
 This means that the next thing that will happen is that the value expression is evaluated and once that reduces to a basic case the continuation `SET_GLOBAL_ENV` will be applied.